 Moving to Australia to work as a midwife can be a complex and time-consuming process.
 To be able to work in Australia as a midwife, you will need to register as a midwife, obtain an appropriate visa and fulfill English-language requirements.
-Following are some links and websites that may be useful to you.

 Please note: the Australian College of Midwives does not provide advice about migration or visa requirements.